Learn how to prep a shower for tile with a Schluter Kerdi waterproofing system.

 Because this is my first time EVER tiling a shower, I am going to recommend you watch Schluter’s instruction video on installing the Schluter Kerdi shower system.
 This will explain the whole install process.

 Also, it took me 6 hours to install the system.

-I decided to cut out my pieces first and this was easily done using scissors.
+I decided to cut out my pieces first and this was easily done using a tape measure and scissors.

-Next was mixing the mortar.
-TIP: Make sure you are using the correct type of mortar, it needs to say unmodified thin-set mortar ANSI A118.1.
-The ANSI A118.1 is the most important part and will be on the bag.
+TIP: Make sure you are using the correct type of mortar: unmodified thin-set mortar ANSI A118.1.
+The ANSI A118.1 is the most important part and will be written on the bag.

-Then I installed the membrane as the video demonstrated starting with the walls first, adding the tray, and waterproofing the corners.
-The most difficult part for me was the corners but after some practice, it did get easier.
+Then, I installed the membrane as the video demonstrated.
+I started with the walls first, adding the tray, and waterproofing the corners.
+The most difficult part for me was the corners but after some practice, it became easier.

 TIP: Place the 2″ test plug into the drain so nothing falls into the drain.

-Next is testing the shower.
+Next, I tested the shower.
 To do this, make sure the shower floor is clean and tighten the 2″ test plug into the drain.
-Then fill the shower bottom with water (at least an inch deep) and mark the spot.
+Then, fill the shower bottom with water (at least an inch deep) and mark the spot.
 Let that set for 24 hours to make sure everything is waterproof.
 Here is another Schulter Kerdi video on performing a water test.